Joburg Water clears E coli fears, Rand Water maintenance set to disrupt supply

 The utility said the latest results indicate there is no evidence of faecal contamination in the affected section of the water network.

-“As part of the ongoing investigation and interventions, the most recent water quality test results show no detection of E coli at any sampling points, confirming that there is currently no evidence of faecal contamination in the affected section of the network,” said Joburg Water.
+“As part of the investigation and interventions, the most recent water quality test results show no detection of E coli at any sampling points, confirming there is no evidence of faecal contamination in the affected section of the network,” said Joburg Water.

 “From a public health perspective, the system is therefore considered clear of faecal pollution.”

-The utility also noted that tests revealed elevated total coliform levels, which it said are commonly found in soil and do not necessarily pose a health risk.
+The utility noted tests revealed elevated total coliform levels, which it said are commonly found in soil and do not necessarily pose a health risk.

 “Tests do show elevated total coliform levels commonly found in soil.
 The presence of these organisms is not unusual under such conditions and can be effectively managed through optimal chlorination,” it said.